Exporting your animated gif in photoshop is very simple.

 Select Make Frames from Layers.

-Now you should see all the image frames appear in the timeline.
+Now should you see all the image frames appear in the timeline.
 The only issue is that the frames are backwards.
 To reverse the frame order,

 Click on the photoshop timeline menu icon again